Jean Stas: Life and work

 Stas was born in Leuven and trained initially as a physician.
 He later switched to chemistry and worked at the École Polytechnique in Paris under the direction of Jean-Baptiste Dumas.
 Stas and Dumas established the atomic weight of carbon by weighing a sample of the pure material, burning it in pure oxygen, and then weighing the carbon dioxide produced.

 In 1840, Stas was appointed professor at the Royal Military School in Brussels.
 He acquired international fame by determining the atomic weights of the elements more accurately than had ever been done before, using an atomic mass of 16 for oxygen as his standard.
 His results disproved the hypothesis of the English physicist William Prout that all atomic weights must be integer multiples of that of hydrogen.
 These careful, accurate atomic weight measurements of Stas helped lay the foundation for the periodic system of elements of Dmitri Mendeleev and others.

 Following the pioneering work of Lavoisier and his statement of the conservation of mass, the prolonged and exhaustive experiments of Stas supported the strict accuracy of this law in chemical reactions, even though they were carried out with other intentions.
 His research indicated that in certain reactions the loss or gain could not have been more than from 2 to 4 parts in 100,000.
 The difference in the accuracy aimed at and attained by Lavoisier on the one hand, and by Morley and Stas on the other, is enormous.
+He accomplished his experiments by making highly accurate gravimetry with finely constructed scales and large quantities of samples.
+For example, he used some 10 kg of iodine, 406 g of silver, etc. For the scales, he used weights made of pure platinum, the largest weight being 1 kg and directly comparing with the Paris standard.
+He corrected for the buoyancy due to air by enclosing samples within containers of known volume, then evacuating the container to remove the weight of air inside.
+Liquid volumes were measured by titration pipettes surrounded by water to ensure their temperature remains uniform and constant, avoiding thermal expansion effects.